 Gary began his formal art training after serving as an Air Force pilot during the Vietnam War.
 He is a graduate of Florida State University and following graduation from Art Center College of Design in Los Angeles, he enjoyed a three month tour of Europe on an old BMW motorcycle.
 Gowans has worked as Art Director and Illustrator for the St. Petersburg Times and several major advertising agencies.
 His career as an illustrator has led to many interesting freelance assignments including The Wall Street Journal, Cruising World Magazine, Sailing World Magazine and assignments for Major League Baseball and the National Basketball Association.

-His artwork can be seen at the Wells Gallery in Charleston and on Kiawah Island, SC, the Maritime Gallery at Mystic Seaport, Mystic, CT and Annapolis Marine Art, Annapolis, MD.
+His artwork can be seen at the Wells Gallery in Charleston and on Kiawah Island, SC, the Maritime Gallery at Mystic Seaport Museum, Mystic, CT and Annapolis Marine Art, Annapolis, MD.